Who I Am?

 How to Find Yourself as a Musician

-As we grow up, we tend to want to fit in with everyone and stop wearing our capes with the big yellow S on our chests, which is normal.
+As we grow up, we tend to want to fit in with everyone and stop wearing our capes with the big yellow S on our chests.
+Which is normal.

-1. Find Yourself Through Your Work.
+Find Yourself Through Your Work.

-2. Ignore everyone.
+Ignore everyone.

-As musicians, they are different.
+As musicians, they are a little different.

 Not only do we have our social behaviors that have evolved, but so has our music.